-Through these processes, the Act ensures that health professionals maintain high standards of competency, safety and ethics, and provide Albertans with safe, high quality care.
+Through these processes and provisions, the HPA ensures that health professionals maintain high standards of competency, safety and ethics, and provide Albertans with safe, high quality care.

 The HPA requires that colleges carry out their governance responsibilities in a manner that protects and serves the public interest.
 This is unlike professional associations, which usually work to advance the interests of a profession or its members.